 Top Apps for Note-Taking & Annotation:

-- Goodnotes (iPadOS): A favorite for handwritten notes.
-Offers excellent pen feel, custom templates, robust organization with folders and tags, and the ability to search your handwritten notes.
+- Goodnotes 6 (iPadOS, Android, Windows): A favorite for handwritten notes.
+Offers excellent pen feel, custom templates, robust organization with folders and tags, and AI-powered handwriting recognition.
 Ideal for students, meeting minutes, and digital journaling.

 - Use Case: Attend a client meeting, take notes directly on a PDF of their proposal, highlight key points, and share the annotated document instantly.

 - Notability (iPadOS): Similar to Goodnotes, Notability excels at combining handwriting, typing, audio recording, and media.
-Its unique “pencil” tool allows you to write over imported documents while recording audio, making it perfect for lectures or interviews.
+Its unique audio sync tool allows you to tap a word and hear exactly what was being said when you wrote it, making it perfect for lectures or interviews.

-- OneNote (Cross-Platform – iPadOS, Android, Windows): Microsoft’s free note-taking powerhouse.
+- OneNote (Cross-Platform): Microsoft’s free note-taking powerhouse.
 Offers infinite canvas, robust organization (notebooks, sections, pages), powerful search, and seamless syncing across all your devices.
 Great for collaborative notes and complex information hierarchies.

 - Step-by-Step for OneNote: